Inclusive classroom: Disabilities

-IDEA defines a child with a disability as having intellectual disabilities, a hearing impairment (including deafness), a speech or language impairment, a visual impairment, a serious emotional disturbance, an orthopedic impairment, autism, traumatic brain injury, another health impairment, a specific learning disability, deaf-blindness, or multiple disabilities.
+IDEA defines a child with a disability as having intellectual disabilities, hearing loss (including deafness), a speech or language impairment, a visual impairment, a serious emotional disturbance, an orthopedic impairment, autism, traumatic brain injury, another health impairment, a specific learning disability, deaf-blindness, or multiple disabilities.
 In many cases, students that are covered under IDEA (2004) have IEPs or 504 plans.
 These students are typically paired with a paraprofessional in the classroom.
 This person is called also called an aide, paraeducator, or teaching assistant.
 Research shows that students performed higher when the paraprofessional was trained in inclusive classroom management.

 Behavioural and social issues

 Behavioural and social problems range from talking out of turn to acts of violence.
-Response to intervention (RTI) and schoolwide positive behavior interventions and supports (SWPBIS) models are two ways that schools are improving education for students with this type of issue.
+Response to intervention (RTI) and school-wide positive behavior interventions and supports (SWPBIS) models are two ways that schools are improving education for students with this type of issue.